JRDNVI/Jordon.FYP.github.io/design.md

 ## Architecture

 ### Backend
-- The backend will be created using *Cloud Formation*.
-There will be two stacks one that provides authentication (AWS Cognito) and one that provides the PWA to access AWS services through API calls.
-The below image give an overview of the backend that will be constructed.
-(This is an oversimplification, there will be more lambdas used)
+- The backend will be created using CloudFormation, consisting of two stacks: one for authentication (AWS Cognito) and one for providing the PWA to access AWS services through API calls.
+The image below gives an overview of the backend architecture that will be constructed (note that this is an oversimplification, as more Lambdas will be used).

 <div style="text-align: center; margin: 10px">
   <img src="{{'/assets/images/AWS.png' | relative_url }}" alt="AWS" style="width: 700px; border-radius: 10%;" />